influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/installation.md

 An example configuration file can be found [here](https://github.com/influxdb/kapacitor/blob/master/etc/kapacitor/kapacitor.conf)

-Kapacitor can also provide an example config for you using this command:
+Kapacitor can also provide an example configuration for you using this command:

 ```bash
 kapacitord config